grafana/faro-web-sdk/packages/core/README.md

 ## Traces

-- `pushTrace` - is a method for manually sending traces through the transports.
+- `pushTraces` - is a method for manually sending traces through the transports.
 The method only accepts a mandatory `payload`.

   ```ts